 Raúl Esteban Calderón, accused of the murder of Fabrizio Piscitelli, alias Diabolik, was acquitted on appeal by the Criminal Court of Rome.
 The judges overturned the life sentence from the first trial, acquitting the defendant with the formula for not having committed the crime.
-Piscitelli was killed by a gunshot to the head on August 7, 2019, in the Aqueducts Park.
-The General Prosecutor's Office had requested the confirmation of the life sentence and recognition of the aggravating circumstance of mafia methods.
+Piscitelli was killed by a gunshot to the head on August 7, 2019, in the Park of the Aqueducts.
+The General Prosecutor's Office had requested the confirmation of the life sentence and the recognition of the aggravating circumstance of mafia method.

 The ruling and its impact on digital security systems ⚖️

-Diabolik, the YouTuber who didn't resurrect even on appeal 🎭
+Diabolik, the YouTuber who did not resurrect even on appeal 🎭

-Fabrizio Piscitelli, famous for his travel videos and his past in the far-right, earned the nickname Diabolik for his ability to dodge legal problems.
+Fabrizio Piscitelli, famous for his travel videos and his past in the far-right, earned the nickname Diabolik for his ability to dodge legal troubles.
 But neither his digital cunning nor his legacy of 200,000 subscribers helped him dodge a bullet in the park.
 Now, his judicial killer is a ghost: acquitted, but without a solid alibi.
-At least his YouTube channel is still active, although the comments no longer discuss his routes, but who the hell actually shot him.
+At least his YouTube channel remains active, although the comments no longer discuss his routes, but rather who the hell actually shot him.